 The ancients wondered whether gods were subject to constructs of Time and Fate.
 Today, we question whether God can change rules like E = mc2 or if He works in rhythm with the universe, yielding to the laws of nature.

-Join host Scott Langdon as he revisits a section from God: An Autobiography, As Told To A Philosopher, followed by a dynamic discussion between Dr. Richard Oxenberg and Dr. Jerry L. Martin, investigating the implications and the big picture of life.
+Join host Scott Langdon as he connects Dr. Richard Oxenberg and Dr. Jerry L. Martin in this discussion for the series: Where Two Philosophers Wrestle with God, Dialogue Five- The Big Picture, investigating the implications and the big picture of life.

 Read God: An Autobiography, As Told To A Philosopher.